dannsam/xenko-docs/manual/audio/spatialized-audio.md

 <span class="label label-doc-audience">Programmer</span>

 **Spatialized audio**, also called **3D audio**, simulates three-dimensional sound.
-This creates more realistic audio than [non-spatialized audio](non-spatialized-audio.md).
+This creates more realistic audio than [non-spatialized audio](non-spatialized-audio.md), especially for sounds simulated above, below, and behind the listener.

 In real life, our experience of sound is affected by factors including its volume, the surrounding area (such as a cave or small room), and the position and movement of the sound source.
-We can usually tell approximately where a sound is coming from and whether it'x moving.
+We can usually tell approximately where a sound is coming from and whether it is moving.

 ![Spatialized audio](media/audio-index-spatialized-audio.png)